Apriyani Rahayu

 Apriyani Rahayu (born 29 April 1998) is an Indonesian badminton player specializing in doubles.
-She and Greysia Polii are the reigning Olympic champions in the women's doubles following their win at the 2020 Summer Olympics.
-She won gold at the 2019 Southeast Asian Games, and two bronze medals at the World Championships in 2018 and 2019.
-Rahayu also won bronze medals at the 2018 Asian Games in the women's team and doubles with her former partner Greysia Polii.
+She and Greysia Polii won the gold medal at the 2020 Summer Olympics champions in the women's doubles.
+She won gold at the 2019 SEA Games, and two bronze medals at the World Championships in 2018 and 2019.
+Rahayu also won bronze medals at the 2018 Asian Games in the women's team and doubles with her former partner Polii.

+With her current partner, Siti Fadia Silva Ramadhanti, Rahayu won the silver medal at the 2023 World Championships, and a gold at the 2021 SEA Games.

 Early life

-Apriyani Rahayu was born in Lawulo village, a remote settlement in Konawe Regency in Southeast Sulawesi.
+Apriyani Rahayu was born in Lawulo village, a remote settlement in Konawe Regency, Southeast Sulawesi.
 She is the youngest child of an agricultural worker named Ameruddin Pora and his wife, Sitti Jauhar.
 As a child Rahayu would fight with neighborhood boys, and her father encouraged her to devote her energy to badminton instead, which she agreed to.
 According to Rahayu's cousin, her father served as her trainer, with a training regimen including running 10 kilometers to competitions and practicing on a homemade court behind his house lined with areca nut trees.
 Pora was self-sufficient but poor.
 Rahayu used a homemade wooden racquet with fishing line for string, until her father was able to sell enough vegetables to buy a real racquet.
 However, Pora himself credits Rahayu's mother as providing her with support and training.
 Sitti Jauhar was an enthusiastic player of badminton, table tennis and volleyball and encouraged Rahayu to be tough and competitive.
 In 2007, at the age of 9, she represented Konawe Regency in a regional competition.
 In 2011, at the age of 13, she was scouted by Yuslan Kisra who brought her in contact with Icuk Sugiarto who recruited her to his club PB Pelita Bakri (now ISTC) and later on PB Jaya Raya Jakarta for international level play.
 Sitti Jauhar died in 2015 while Apriyani was at a championship in Peru, but she played through after hearing the news, winning two medals.